avandenbussche/tor-containernet/README.md

 make: *** [Makefile:24: torsh-cross] Error 101
 ```

-This is only an issue for some architectures, such as `armv7-unknown-linux-gnueabihf` (contains optimizations for newer Raspberry Pis).
+This seems to only be an issue for GNU architectures, such as `armv7-unknown-linux-gnueabihf` (contains optimizations for newer Raspberry Pis) or `x86_64-linux-gnu`.
 While workarounds are possible, they result in tinkering with the `cross` build scripts and Dockerfiles, which is something beyond the scope of this project.
 For the time being, TorSH unfortunately will not be supported on architectures facing this issue.

 ### Infinite UDP Redirect Loops in Containernet